Skip to main content

 ret_psg: round1_result

-This approach is especially common in loop structures—each iteration can use unique input and output variable names, avoiding naming conflicts.
+This way of writing is particularly common in loop structures — each round of retrieval can use new input and output variables to avoid naming conflicts.

-By using parameter renaming effectively, you can keep your RAG workflow clean and manageable even in complex scenarios involving multi-round iterations and dynamic branching—all without modifying any source code.
+Reasonable use of parameter renaming allows your RAG process to remain clean and controllable in complex scenarios such as multi-turn iterations and dynamic branches without modifying the source code.